stepolan/mytools/STYLEGUIDE.md

 - **Function Definitions**: Clearly defined functions with specific purposes.
 - **Modular Code**: Break down tasks into small, reusable functions.
 - **Docstrings**: Use docstrings for all functions to explain their purpose, parameters, and return values.
+- **PEP 8 Compliance**: Ensure all code adheres to the PEP 8 style guide.

 ## 2. **Commenting**